SAP-samples/teched2022-DT264/exercises/ex1/README.md

 You might have to logout / login again for the new Role assignment to become active for your user.

->**NOTE:** It’s also possible to archive this the other way around, by adding your User to the Role Collection.
+>**NOTE:** It’s also possible to achieve this the other way around, by adding your User to the Role Collection.
 For that navigate to **Security > Role Collections**, find your imported Role Collection by searching for your Channel ID (`channel_##`) and click on it.
 Press the Edit button on the top right and enter your user info in the **Users** section.

 ## Footnotes